CircuitSetup/Remote/README.md

 In order to connect your Remote to a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.

 If you connect your Remote to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.

+##### &#9654; O.O, throttle-up trigger BTTFN-wide Time Travel

+This option selects the function of the O.O button:

+If checked, briefly pressing O.O prepares a BTTFN-wide Time Travel, which is then triggered when pushing the throttle stick upward.

+If unchecked, O.O is part of Music Player control and jumps to the previous song.

 #### <ins>Home Assistant / MQTT settings</ins>